Penn Valley, Pennsylvania: History

-Initially, Penn Valley was a farming community, known especially for Percival Roberts's 539-acre dairy farm, "Penshurst," and the smaller farms that surrounded it, located on PA Route 23, Conshohocken State Road, Hagy's Ford Road, and Old Gulph Road.
+Initially, Penn Valley was a farming community, known especially for Percival Roberts's 539-acre dairy farm, "Penshurst," and the smaller farms that surrounded it, located on PA Route 23 (Conshohocken State Road), Hagys Ford Road, and Old Gulph Road.
 It grew more suburban in 1939 when Penshurst's 75-room mansion was demolished in favor of residential development.
 Other farms in Penn Valley included "Crow's Hill", which was sold in 1921; "The Grove of the Red Partridges" on Old Gulph Road; and Charles W. Latch's 41-acre family farm.
 Today, silos can still be found in Penn Valley on Fairview Road.

 Penhurst Farm

 Penshurst Farm was built and owned by Percival Roberts, scion of the Welsh family led by John Roberts that founded Lower Merion in 1682.
-Penshurst straddled Hagy's Ford Road and Conshohocken State Road and extended through the hollow down to the banks of the Schuylkill River.
+Penshurst straddled Hagys Ford Road and Conshohocken State Road and extended through the hollow down to the banks of the Schuylkill River.
 The 75-room mansion built in 1903 was known for its magnificent English gardens and Old World ornamental fountains, a fish pond, and a terraced stairway, elements of which still stand as components of the residence that was subsequently built upon the property.
 The original mansion generated its own electricity, and its plumbing system was self-sufficient.

 The dairy farm on the Penshurst property was one of the most productive in all of Pennsylvania, with modern milking machines and numerous barns.
 It had exquisite animals including a pack of award-winning Ayrshire cattle, which were known for eating alfalfa.
 The farm also had top-notch Berkshire hogs, chickens, and sheep.
 The farm likely had peacocks and pheasants because these remain common in Penn Valley.
 Penshurst milk was popular in the area because it was not pasteurized.

 In 1939 the mansion was demolished and the items were sold at an auction.
 Most of the land was sold in 1943 to Home Life Insurance Company, subdivided, and built upon.
 The farm's water storage tower persisted into the 1980s on a terrace between the baseball and football fields of Welsh Valley Middle School and gave its name to the adjacent Tower Lane.
 It, too, was ultimately demolished when state authorities deemed it a safety hazard.

 Today, the only remaining signs of the mansion are its former gates that can be seen as Conshohocken State Road bends left toward Gladwyne and Ardmore.